Agnes Chow: Police headquarters assembly case

-Chow was arrested on 30 August 2019 at her Tai Po home for allegedly participating in, and inciting, an unauthorised assembly at Wan Chai Hong Kong Police Headquarters on 21 June 2019.
+Chow was arrested on 30 August 2019 at her Tai Po home for participating in, and inciting, an unauthorised assembly at Wan Chai Hong Kong Police Headquarters on 21 June 2019 during the 2019–2020 Hong Kong protests.
 On the same day, many high-profile Hong Kong pro-democracy figures were arrested, including Joshua Wong, Au Nok-hin, Chan Ho-tin, and Jeremy Tam.
 She was freed the same day on bail, but her smartphone, like those of her fellow arrestees, was confiscated by police.
 Amnesty International called the arrests "an outrageous assault" on freedom of expression.

-Chow pleaded guilty to the charges on 6 July 2020, telling the media she was mentally prepared to be sentenced to imprisonment.
-She was formally convicted on 5 August 2020.
+Chow pleaded guilty to the charges on 6 July 2020.
+She was convicted on 5 August 2020.

-Agnes Chow, Ivan Lam and Joshua Wong were put in custody until a trial scheduled on 2 December 2020, after a pre-trial hearing in the West Kowloon District court on 23 November 2020, where they pleaded guilty regarding events during the June 2019 demonstration at the Hong Kong police headquarters.

-She was remanded at Tai Lam Centre for Women in Tuen Mun until the trial.
+Chow, Lam, and Wong had a hearing at the West Kowloon District Court on 5 August 2020, where Chow maintained her guilty plea but both Lam and Wong pled innocent.
+Their first day in trial in the West Kowloon District court was on 23 November 2020, where Lam and Wong changed their plea to guilty.
+They were then put in custody until a sentencing trial scheduled on 2 December 2020.
+She stated "While I say I have mentally prepared for this, I am still a bit scared."
+She was remanded at the Tai Lam Centre for Women in Tuen Mun until the trial.